moaoa/nuxt-better-auth-drizzle/content/index.md

 layout: default
 title: Nuxt setup with Better Auth module |  Step by step tutorial
 description: How to get started with Nuxt and Better Auth| Step by step tutorial.

+ogImage:
+  component: Pergel
+  props:
+    title: Nuxt setup with Better Auth module
+    description: How to get started with Nuxt and Better Auth.
+    heading: Nuxt 4

 head:
   htmlAttrs:
     lang: en